David King Udall: Later years

 In 1906, a Prescott Federal Grand Jury indicted Udall and several others on charges of polygamy, which was a violation of the Edmunds Act.
-After Marshal Ben Daniels served Udall and the others, they went to Prescott and paid their fines of $100, and then went back home.
+After Ben Daniels, a federal marshal, served Udall and the others, they went to Prescott and paid their fines of $100, and then went back home.

 From 1927 to 1934 he served as the president of the LDS Mesa Arizona Temple.